-Note: Individuals with a limited term ID or driver’s license will continue to be issued a product with a validity period equal to their duration of lawful status in the United States and will NOT be able to renew using the mail, MVA Kiosk or the web.
+Individuals with a limited term driver’s license will continue to be issued a license with a period of validity that equals the duration of one’s lawful status in the United States.
+They can only renew by visiting an MVA Branch Office.

 To Renew by Mail

 - If you are over 40, you must have your doctor complete and sign the "vision certification" portion of your renewal form.
 Please note, the vision certification portion of the renewal form is the only form that can be "read" by the MDOT MVA technology that processes your license by mail.
 If you use a separate form, you must renew in person.